 If you don't grab a FastPass+ reservation for Flight of Passage, don’t count on being off the ride earlier than 90 minutes after park open.
 You very well may be off earlier than that, but better to be safe than risk missing a FastPass reservation.

-In our post on scheduling your park days, we suggest you try and reserve Avatar Flight of Passage for your second-to-last day at the parks.
-You want to aim for as late as possible (you'll have better availability later in your trip) but you want to leave a buffer in case something goes wrong (like the ride breaking down).
+We suggest you try and reserve Avatar Flight of Passage for your second-to-last day at the parks.
+You want to aim for as late as possible (you’ll have better availability later in your trip) but you want to leave a buffer in case something goes wrong (like the ride breaking down).

 You can schedule your Tier 1 FastPass+ for anytime in the day you can get it, but we recommend grabbing something midday to early afternoon (10:30AM to 2PM).
 This will allow you ample time to visit rides with shorter waits in the morning.